unimarkup/specification/Frontend/Inlines.md

 A hyperlink is set with `[<displayed text>](<link> <optional title>)`, where the displayed text may only have inline elements.
 Hyperlinks may be set to external sources by setting a URI as link, or IDs.
 For IDs, the given link must start with a `#` followed by the ID.
 It is possible to set an optional link title after the link.
+At least one whitespace must be between link and title.
 If no title is set, the URL is shown.
 If no character is set inside `()`, the displayed text is taken as link.
 Attributes may be set after the closing `)` of the URI.

 Elements of other documents can be linked, by setting `<link to other document>#<element id>` as link.